Reuber-Parreira/roy-cust-sh/README.md

 # roy-cust-sh
-Shell script for zshrc customization
+Shell script for .zshrc customization

+Add `source ~/roy-cust-sh/.royrc` at the end of your .zshrc file to apply the script